windvalley/gossh/README.md

-  -i, --auth.identity-files strings    identity files (default $HOME/.ssh/{id_rsa,id_dsa}) -K, --auth.passphrase string         passphrase of the identity files -V, --auth.vault-pass-file string    file that holds the vault password for encryption and decryption -H, --hosts.file string              file that holds the target hosts (one host/pattern per line) -P, --hosts.port int                 port of the target hosts (default 22) -L, --hosts.list                     outputs a list of target hosts, and does not do anything else -s, --run.sudo                       use sudo to execute commands/script or fetch files/dirs
+  -i, --auth.identity-files strings    identity files (default $HOME/.ssh/{id_rsa,id_dsa}) -K, --auth.passphrase string         passphrase of the identity files -V, --auth.vault-pass-file string    file that holds the vault password for encryption and decryption -H, --hosts.inventory string         file that holds the target hosts -P, --hosts.port int                 port of the target hosts (default 22) -L, --hosts.list                     outputs a list of target hosts, and does not do anything else -s, --run.sudo                       use sudo to execute commands/script or fetch files/dirs